open-mmlab/mmsegmentation/docs/en/user_guides/2_dataset_prepare.md

 ### REFUGE

-First, register in [REFUGE Challenge](https://refuge.grand-challenge.org) and download REFUGE dataset from [this link](https://refuge.grand-challenge.org/REFUGE2Download).
+Register in [REFUGE Challenge](https://refuge.grand-challenge.org) and download [REFUGE dataset](https://refuge.grand-challenge.org/REFUGE2Download).

 Then, unzip `REFUGE2.zip` and the contents of original datasets include: